Department of Urology

 An academic hospital adjacent to our Albert Einstein College of Medicine

 A private hospital featuring 421 beds, the Jack D. Weiler Hospital is located in the Pelham Parkway section of the Bronx, adjacent to our Albert Einstein College of Medicine.
-Complex open and robotic oncology, complex stone (PCNL) cases and endoscopic cases (TURP, complex TURBT) are performed at this location, which has da Vinci Xi and Si robots.
+Complex open and robotic oncology, complex stone (PCNL) cases and endoscopic cases (TURP, complex TURBT) are performed at this location, which has two da Vinci Xi robots.

 A world-renowned faculty